phac-nml/genomic_address_service/docs/overview.md

 ![](images/single-linkage-full.png)

-Notice that when [compared to complete-linkage clustering](#complete-linkage-clustering), although the topology for this small example is the same, the distances for each cluster are smaller.
+Notice that when [compared to complete-linkage clustering](#complete-linkage-clustering), although the topology for this small example is the same, the distances for each cluster are smaller because the single-linkage method updates distances using the minimum distance instead of the maximum distance between comprising clusters.

 ### Generating an Address from the Single-Linkage Hierarchical Clustering